 It’s funny how we preach that women should be able to do what they want with their bodies but then shame them when they do.
 I’m currently in a long distance relationship, as my boyfriend lives two hours away from me.
 I’ll admit that I have sent him risqué (for me) photos & may or may not have promised a “sexy Skype striptease.”
 When you don’t have the luxury of face time & physical contact, you use what you can.
 However, I also trust that he wouldn’t share those photos because we are both very private about our private life (in fact, much like my children, my references to my relationship will likely be minimal).
 I once knew a girl who sent risqué photos to a “friend” whenever she wanted him to come over.
-When my friend lived far away from her then boyfriend, she made him a risqué care package.
+When my friend lived far away from her then boyfriend (now husband), she made him a risqué care package.
 It’s more common than you think.
 But, instead of teaching women to look at their bodies & sexuality as a filthy & dirty thing & how dare you want your man (or woman) to look at you & think you’re sexy (which is exactly why I sent the photos, because I want my man to think “hey, my lady is really sexy, I can’t wait to see her in person again,”), let’s teach people to stop hacking clouds & humiliating other people & looking at doesn’t belong to us.
 I’m pretty sure Wendy Williams wouldn’t want someone going through her phone; so I’m not sure why she felt it was okay to go through Jennifer Lawrence’s.

 I’m an extremely clever woman.